cgauchey/studybuddy/README.md

+Study Buddy is meant to enhance your study experience by allowing you to react and ask professors questions in real time, creating study groups, and finding places to study.
+Built using Firestore, React Native, and Socket.io.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).